 \section{Framework}

-In this section, we explain our proposed framework for learning with expert feedback(Figure \ref{fig:rlhf-framework}).
-We first describe a standard figure captioning pipeline (Sec. \ref{prelim}).
-Next, we provide details of designing and training a generalizable human-feedback prediction model (Sec. \ref{human-feedback-model}).
-Finally, we discuss our feedback-aligned model training strategy instantiated as a simple RLHF framework (Sec. \ref{rlhf}).
+In this section, we present our framework for learning with expert feedback (Figure \ref{fig:rlhf-framework}).
+First, we describe a standard figure-captioning pipeline (Sec. \ref{prelim}), then outline the design and training of a generalizable human-feedback prediction model (Sec. \ref{human-feedback-model}), and conclude with our feedback-aligned model training strategy using a simple RLHF framework (Sec. \ref{rlhf}).